cheerss/CrossFormer/README.md

 ### Image Classification

 Models trained on ImageNet-1K and evaluated on its validation set.
-The input image size is $224 \times 224$.
+The input image size is 224 x 224.

 | Architectures | Params | FLOPs | Accuracy | Pretrained Model |
 | ------------- | ------: | -----: | --------: | :----------------: |